 There is an ever-growing demand that companies are transparent about the nature of their leadership and internal decision-making.
 Evidence of strong leadership, good internal procedures, policies, and practices are required as evidence that a company can make effective decisions, comply with the law, and meet the needs of its stakeholders.

-An ESG strategy should include detail and clarity around matters such as:
+An ESG strategy should include detail and clarity around corporate governance matters such as:

 - Board diversity